francesjgonzales/proj3/README.md

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The bootstrap validation form code was copied from [https://mdbootstrap.com/docs/jquery/forms/validation/]

 ### Media
 - The parents icon used in the website is made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>